 Organizing your content into topic clusters will help rank your articles higher in the search results.
 This is because search engines are now focussing on context and topical authority, rather than single keywords.

-In this article I’ve shown you how to create new topic clusters from scratch and also how to organize your existing content into topic clusters.
+In this article I’ve shown you how to create new content clusters from scratch and also how to organize your existing content into content clusters.

-A vital aspect of topic clusters is internal linking.
+A vital aspect of content clusters is internal linking.

 Each page in the cluster should be linked to every other page in the cluster, preferably using a ‘Table of Contents’ linking strategy, as outlined above.